NorthernMan54/alexaAwsBackend/skillPublish/skill_publish_text.md

 # Testing Instructions

-When linking the skill,please use the login and the password
+When linking the skill, please use the login and the password

-This account is tied to an outlet in my house that you can turn on and off.

-Alexa, turn on test light
-Alexa, turn off test light
+amazonTest

+This account is tied to my home system, and has control of all the devices, so please try to limit your tests to the Basement Stair light.
+I want to avoid bothering the family too much when your testing.

 # Short Skill Description